-- The firm is a sole practitioner.
-For example, the requirements addressing the organizational structure and assigning roles, responsibilities and authority within the firm, direction, supervision and review and addressing differences of opinion may not be relevant. - The firm only performs engagements that are related services engagements.
-For example, if the firm is not required to maintain independence for related services engagements, the requirement to obtain a documented confirmation of compliance with independence requirements from all personnel would not be relevant.
+• The firm is a sole practitioner.
+For example, the requirements addressing the organizational structure and assigning roles, responsibilities and authority within the firm, direction, supervision and review and addressing differences of opinion may not be relevant.

 9 SSA 220 (Revised), paragraphs A23-A25